The superhero gig ain't no big thing, I save the world at least twice a day before bedtime. They got nothin' on me!

 Plot: Scott Lang (Paul Rudd) is recently released from prison and is trying to put his life back together by having a real relationship with his young daughter and starting new in society.
 Unfortunately, society isn’t so easy for giving Lang his second chance so he eventually resorts to an act of crime in order to get by.
 Only this time he finds himself becoming the apprentice of a Dr. Hank Pym (Michael Douglas), who was formerly a superhero known as Ant-Man.
 Pym hands the mantle down to Scott in order to pull off a heist that will save the world.

-My Thoughts: Again, I feel as though I’m not winning any fans over with putting Ant-Man so down low on the totem poll… I still like it though if that helps my case any?
+My Thoughts: Again, I feel as though I’m not winning any fans over with putting Ant-Man so down low on the totem pole… I still like it, though, if that helps my case any?
 Please don’t hurt me, I’m fragile.
 Seriously though, I do like Ant-Man.
 It is a fun and perfectly entertaining action flick.
-The characters are all likable, there’s a fair amount of comedy that lands, Paul Rudd and the villain played by Corey Stoll is clearly having a good time here.
-Story wise, it just doesn’t set itself too much apart from any other origin story.
-Especially within the MCU; the protagonist’s character arc centers on a guy with a largely sarcastic personality, has a history of thinking selfishly and initially doing the wrong thing, now is given the opportunity to do more and redeem himself by becoming the selfless hero that everyone needs in order to save the day.
+The characters are all likable, there’s a fair amount of comedy that lands, Paul Rudd, and the villain played by Corey Stoll are clearly having a good time here.
+Story-wise, it just doesn’t set itself too much apart from any other origin story.
+Especially within the MCU; the protagonist’s character arc centers on a guy with a largely sarcastic personality who has a history of thinking selfishly and initially doing the wrong thing now is given the opportunity to do more and redeem himself by becoming the selfless hero that everyone needs in order to save the day.
 We’ve seen that before time and time again, this isn’t even the last account of this happening either.
 This is the point where Marvel Studios was teetering slightly and resorting to repeating themselves, which I didn’t much care for.
 Not to mention one of the supporting characters, played by Michael Pena, bordered on annoyance for most of his screen time.
-Aside from that, like I said, it’s still a decent ride.
-And the action sequences that take advantage of the size-manipulation that revolves around Ant-Man was pretty great to watch.
+Aside from that, as I said, it’s still a decent ride.
+And the action sequences that take advantage of the size manipulation that revolves around Ant-Man were pretty great to watch.
 Not the worst, but definitely not the best.
 Still fun enough to watch from time to time.